Enhancement Tools¶

 G’MIC-Qt is not included in the digiKam source code.
 Rather, it is a 3rd-party plugin included in binary distributions of digiKam, as the Windows, macOS, and Linux bundles.
 It can be started from the

-menu entry or uses the icons from Tools in Right sidebar.
-G’MIC-Qt can be used as you do with other filters, the main difference is that instead of opening a specific filter tab on right sidebar, it opens up a window where you can pick through any of the pre-defined filters.The categories of Available filters in the list are listed below:
+menu entry or use the icons accessible from the Tools tab in the Right sidebar.
+G’MIC-Qt can be used like other filters, the main difference is that instead of opening a specific filter tab on the right sidebar, it opens up a window where you can pick through any of the pre-defined filters.The categories of Available filters in the list are listed below:

 About: these entries are not filters, but just show different information about G’MIC-Qt on the settings view.
-The About/Download External Data entry allows to load new filter definitions via internet.
+The About/Download External Data entry allows you to load new filter definitions from the internet.

-Array and tiles: this filter collection allows transforming photos as toys, puzzles, maps, and decorative shapes.
+Array and tiles: this filter collection transforms photos into toys, puzzles, maps, and decorative shapes.

-Artistic: this filter collection applies great traditional effects that seek to transform a photograph into a drawing or painting.
+Artistic: this filter collection applies a number of traditional effects that transform a photograph into a drawing or painting.

-Black and White: this filter collection is dedicated to processing images in gray-scale style, as usual to convert, process the invert to colorize, reduce the map, or simulate fusain drawing.
+Black and White: this filter collection is dedicated to processing images in gray-scale style, including converting to gray-scale, the inverse process of colorizing an image, reducing the color map, or simulating fusain drawing.

 Colors: this filter collection allows the user to define transformation functions operating in different color-spaces, apply LUTs, mix/adjust channels or correct tones by content analysis.